guzmanhe/guzmanhe.github.io/README.md

-Code for my website, a fork from Adam Lopez's at https://alopez.github.io
+Code for my website, at https://guzmanhe.github.io.
+It is a fork from Adam Lopez's at https://alopez.github.io